tfchurch/sumo-hakyll/pages/index.md

 ## Symposium

-*5:00 to 6:00 PM each Tuesday in 380-383N*
+*5:00 to 6:00 PM some Tuesdays in 380-383N*

-This is a weekly informal talk or discussion led by an undergraduate or graduate student about any math-related topic of their choosing.
+This is an occasional informal talk or discussion led by an undergraduate or graduate student about any math-related topic of their choosing.
 You are welcome not only to attend, but also to sign up to give a talk yourself!

 !!!smallbutton [More information »](/otherevents.html#symposium)